gqcao/business_analytics/README.md

 [optimization.ipynb](optimization.ipynb).

 ### Newsvendor model
-This is the solution to Week 4 Operations Analytics: Wrap-up, and it can be found in [newsvendor.ipynb](newsvendor.ipynb).
+This is the solution to Week 4 Operations Analytics: Wrap-up, and its Ipython Notebook can be found in [newsvendor.ipynb](newsvendor.ipynb).